pearcej/cppds/_sources/SortSearch/TheInsertionSort.rst

    Figure 4: ``insertionSort``

-We begin by assuming that a list with one item (position :math:`0`) is already sorted.
-On each pass, one for each item 1 through :math:`n-1`, the current item is checked against those in the already sorted sublist.
+We begin by assuming that a vector with one item (position :math:`0`) is already sorted.
+On each pass, one for each item 1 through :math:`n-1`, the current item is checked against those in the already sorted subvector.
-As we look back into the already sorted sublist, we shift those items that are greater to the right.
-When we reach a smaller item or the end of the sublist, the current item can be inserted.
+As we look back into the already sorted subvector, we shift those items that are greater to the right.
+When we reach a smaller item or the end of the subvector, the current item can be inserted.

 :ref:`Figure 5 <fig_insertionpass>` shows the fifth pass in detail.
-At this point in the algorithm, a sorted sublist of five items consisting of 17, 26, 54, 77, and 93 exists.
+At this point in the algorithm, a sorted subvector of five items consisting of 17, 26, 54, 77, and 93 exists.
 We want to insert 31 back into the already sorted items.
 The first comparison against 93 causes 93 to be shifted to the right.
 77 and 54 are also shifted.
 When the item 26 is encountered, the shifting process stops and 31 is placed in the open position.
-Now we have a sorted sublist of six items.
+Now we have a sorted subvector of six items.

 .. _fig_insertionpass: